Extreme heat and heatwaves can negatively affect at-risk members of the community.

 Conditions that impair sweating

-People that have a condition or are on medicines that impair sweating are also at risk, such as:
+People that have a condition or are using medicines that impair sweating are also at risk, such as:

 Acute illness